What is a dental crown?

 Types of ceramic crowns:

 There are many different types of ceramic crowns and brands of materials available.
-I will explain some of the main kinds below:
+Some of the main kinds are:

 Feldspathic porcelain is the traditional, standard porcelain material that has been used to create crowns for many years.
 It is a luminous material that offers a very natural and translucent appearance.
 These crowns are created by custom layering the porcelain and can either be bonded directly to the natural tooth surface (which transmits the underlying tooth colour through the porcelain), or layered over a pre-built core (for example from Zirconia – see point #2 below).